Did you know that your ability to learn language is directly linked to your ability to hear?

 Some early signs of uninfected fluid in your child’s middle ear look like:

-- Noticing that your child doesn’t seem to understand what you’re saying if you’re facing away from them, as they may be relying on reading your lips.
+- Noticing that your child doesn’t seem to understand what you’re saying if you’re facing away from them

 If you notice any of these above signs, it may be time to have your child’s ears checked out.